Van-Goghbot/the-coderoom/docs/bezier.rst

    :emphasize-lines: 65, 66
    :dedent: 1

-On lines 65 and 66 a scaling and translation transfomation is applied, this is becuase the Bezier and the Baxter robot have different base coordinate systems and units.
+On lines 65 and 66, a scaling and translation transfomation are applied.
+This is becuase the Bezier and the Baxter robot have different base coordinate systems and units.

 This method successfully evenly spaces the bricks.
-However as can be seen, this is still not a functional domino path, as all the bricks are facing the same direction.
+However, as can be seen, this is still not a functional domino path, since all the bricks are facing the same direction.

 .. figure::  imgs/even_but_flat.png
    :align:   center